dookbook/dookbook-doc-webfrontend/en/form_element.md

 **`required`**

-`required` is a Boolean attribute which, if present, indicates that the user must specify a value for the input before the owning form can be submitted.
-The `required` attribute is supported by all input types except the following:

-- `color`
-- `hidden`
-- `range`
-- `submit`
-- `image`
-- `reset`
-- `button`

-hen an input has the `required` attribute, the `:required` pseudo-class also applies to it.
+When an input has the `required` attribute, the `:required` pseudo-class also applies to it.
 Conversely, inputs without the `required` attribute (except the elements that don't support it) have the `:optional` pseudo-class applied.